Twin Cities, Minnesota · 2026 · Three Voices

 I hope they are able to say they were able to be their worst selves around me without being disposed of.

 That they were able to learn that each of us have rage in us that a lot of us weren't able to express, but for them, society has not allowed them the privilege to express any of their emotions, their rage, their sadness.
-But the spaces that I created allowed them to be complex, allowed them to be rageful, allowed them to be depressed, allowed them to be happy within the same day if it called for it.
+I hope the spaces that I created allowed them to be complex, allowed them to be rageful, allowed them to be depressed, allowed them to be happy within the same day if it called for it.

 I think the big thing for me is if I had access to stability.
 We make jokes a lot, like we just did — "you know, sometimes money does buy happiness."
 But having access to stability is the biggest support that would solve so much of my problems right now.
 It would allow me to not have to be in an alert state consistently, and would allow me to be able to pause and deal with the consequences of pausing.
 Because once you pause, your body goes into this very distraught state, and then by the time your body starts to release all of the hormones that are balancing you, you have to go back to being on alert and go back to working.